1999AZZAR/neofetch_ascii/README.md

 1. do all the above part
 2. done
-3. now you will have the ability to loop all the ascii art automaticaly by using `looper` command on your terminal.
-4. your neofetch theme will be as the same as on the example demo.
+3. your neofetch theme will be as the same as on the example demo.

 ## demo